-Again, this, you know, if, if this is technical, just have somebody like me do it for you, but I'm going to show you what it takes to make it happen.
+Again, you know, if this is technical, just have somebody like me do it for you, but I'm going to show you what it takes to make it happen.

-So here's the footer class, which is butter up footer.
+So here's the footer class, which is a butter-up footer.

 And I'm going to paste all the other stuff in here.

-So got header dot header, comma ol dot breadcrumbs, comma, h1 dot page, dash heading, comma, footer, dot footer, and I'm going to say, take all that stuff, turn off by caps, wow.
+So you've got header dot header, comma dot breadcrumbs, comma, h1 dot page, dash heading, comma, and footer dot footer, and I'm going to tell you to remove all of that and disable your caps lock, wow.

-Now what I need to do is I need to come back to our template, make sure that I'm in the right one, and then page dash landing dash page dot HTML.
+Now what I need to do is come back to our template, make sure that I'm in the right one, and then page dash landing dash page dot HTML.

-And I'm going to just pay some admittedly yucky inline styling here.
+And I'm going to just pay for some admittedly yucky inline styling here.

 You know, if you're a developer and this is horrifying, you know, do it in a better developer way.

-I'm just doing it in the quick way for the sake of this small video.
+I'm just doing it in a quick way for the sake of this small video.

-So I'm just pasting this in line on the page dash landing dash page dot HTML, save it.
+So I'm just pasting this in line on the page dash landing dash page dot HTML, saving it.

 And then I'm going to push it up to my store with this command.

-Stencil push dash dash, delete dash a, those flags are optional.
+Stencil push dash, delete dash a; those flags are optional.

-You can do stencil push and just answer the questions that it asks.
+You can do a stencil push and just answer the questions that it asks.

-This does take just a couple minutes here.
+This does take just a couple of minutes here.

 And I'll just give it a second here.

-So works if this is your first time seeing it.
+So it works if this is your first time seeing it.

 You code things locally.

-And then you can preview it locally, which I skipped that step.
+Then you can preview it locally, which is why I skipped that step.

-But you can preview it locally, the different command and then when you're all done and happy with it, and you push it up with stencil push okay, so now let's push live, it does take up to you know, a minute or two to go live sometimes it's all just slowly meander back into the backend.
+But you can preview it locally with a different command, and then when you're all done and happy with it you push it up with stencil push, okay, so now let's push live.
+It does take, you know, a minute or two to go live, and sometimes it's all just slowly meandering back into the backend.

-And go to web pages and it go to this LP dash LP one.
+And go to web pages, and it goes to this LP dash LP one.

-And I'm going to scroll down here to where it says template layout file.
+And I will scroll down here to where it says template layout file.

-And if I refresh it, then you We'll see now that hopefully nothing's on the page, nothing's on the page.
+And if I refresh it, you'll see that hopefully, nothing's on the page.

-Click into LP one, you can also get to it by selecting it from the drop down over here.
+Click on LP One; you can also get to it by selecting it from the drop-down over here.

 You can see it's a blank page.

-Like the hero masted, which is from Epic page, builder widgets, my company's app.
+Like the hero masted, which is from the Epic page, builder widgets, and my company's app.